Skip to main content

 What we were told

 The unit had been topped up twice in about four months.
 Each time, cooling returned for a few weeks, then faded again.
-The previous technician kept repeating the top-up without looking for why the gas was running out.
+The top-up kept being repeated with no attempt to find why the gas was running out.

 What we checked